Frequently Asked Questions - Solid Waste Program

 How do I get rid of paints?,

-· If the label says; clean with soap and water, the paint is a LATEX paint.
-Trash haulers cannot take liquid latex paint to the landfills.
-You can dry out the paint and the trash hauler will take dried latex paint and the cans must also be dried and lids left off.
-You can add kitty litter, sawdust, shredded paper or any absorbing material and once it is dry put it out for pick up, but please leave the lids off of the cans so the hauler can see it is DRY latex paint.
+If the label says to clean with soap and water, the paint is LATEX.
+Trash haulers cannot take liquid latex paint to the landfills, but they can take cans that have been completely dried out.
+Call your trash hauler for requirements and restrictions.
+To dry out the paint, leave the lid off the can so it will be exposed to air.
+You can add kitty litter, sawdust, shredded paper or any absorbing material.
+Once it is completely dry, put it out for pick up, but leave the lids off the cans so the hauler can see it is DRY latex paint.

 How do I get rid of batteries?,

-How do I get rid of sharps or injectibles?,
+How do I get rid of sharps or injectables?,

-The Livingston County Solid Waste Program assists residents in a sharps safe disposal.
-Call for information at 517- 545-9609, click here, or see the Livingston County Guide to Reuse, Reduce and Recycle and Safe Disposal.
+The Livingston County Solid Waste Program assists residents with safe disposal of sharps.
+Call for information at 517- 545-9609, visit our webpage about sharps, or see our Guide to Reuse, Reduce and Recycle and Safe Disposal.

 How do I get rid of motor oil?,